benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 DNS SRV protocols {{?DNS-SRV=RFC2782}} {{?RFC6186}} are not used here, for 2 reasons:

-1. DNS SRV relies on insecure DNS and the config can therefore be trivially spoofed by an attacker.
+1. DNS SRV relies on insecure DNS and the configuration can therefore be trivially spoofed by an attacker.
 See also DNSSEC above.
 2. DNS SRV does not provide all the necessary configuration parameters.
 For example, we need all of: